Counting conjugacy classes in groups with contracting elements: Abstract

 \section{Abstract}

 In this paper, we derive an asymptotic formula for the number of conjugacy classes of elements in a class of statistically convex-cocompact actions with contracting elements.
-Denote by $\mathcal C(o, n)$ (resp. $\mathcal C'(o, n)$) the set of (resp. primitive) conjugacy classes of pointed length at most $n$ for a basepoint $o$.
-The main result is an asymptotic formula as follows:
+Denote by $\mathcal C(o, n)$ (resp. $\mathcal C'(o, n)$) the set of (resp. primitive) conjugacy classes of algebraic length at most $n$ for a basepoint $o$.
+The main result is the following asymptotic formula:

 A similar formula holds for conjugacy classes using stable length.
 As a consequence of the formulae, the conjugacy growth series is transcendental for all non-elementary relatively hyperbolic groups, graphical small cancellation groups with finite components.
 As by-product of the proof, we establish several useful properties for an exponentially generic set of elements.
 In particular, it yields a positive answer to a question of J. Maher that an exponentially generic elements in mapping class groups have their Teichm\"{u}ller axis contained in the principal stratum.